GoncaloJoaoCorreia/camera-ruler/README.md

 It works using a reference size on the same plane as the object the user wants to measure.
 This way, the need for large measuring tapes is eliminated and one needs to carry only a small object of known size, and an Android smartphone.

-Convertions between length units is supported, and area measurement will be implemented in a later version.
+Conversions between length units is supported, and area measurement will be implemented in a later version.

 ## Current versions